 Learn how Medusa and Shopware differ in their key features, development activity, technology stack and community adoption, so you can decide which of these headless commerce tools is best for you.

-Both Medusa and Shopware have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Medusa appears to have several advantages over Shopware, particularly in popularity, growth and features.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Typescript.
-However, they differ in their additional technology choices: Medusa uses Bash, JSX, Next.js while Shopware leverages SCSS, PHP, Vue.
+However, they differ in their additional technology choices: Medusa uses Bash, JSX, Next.js while Shopware leverages SCSS, Vue, PHP.

 Both projects use the MIT license, providing identical terms for usage and distribution.